Young girls in Niger rather receive low quality education then marry early

 The results again emphasize the importance of activities aimed at improving the attractiveness of the school environment.
 Perennial solutions should be sought to the problem of travel distance, a problem that has been raised by a majority of girls.
 When it comes to bullying / violence among students, it is important to understand what type of violence / bullying it is and in what context, it intervenes precisely to make sure that this is not a problem.

-It is clear that barriers to girls’ home life such as early marriage and housework have a great influence on their academic survival.
+It is clear that barriers to girls’ home life such as early marriage and household chores have a great influence on their academic survival.
 The results obtained confirm the complexity of schooling in rural communities, the important thing is not so much the prioritization between the different obstacles, but the valorization of the strength of these girls, who persevere and resist the school dropout despite all the obstacles that threaten them in their journey.

 In sum, their great motivation is a likely sign of the hope that these girls show for their studies.
 It is ultimately also a sign of their faith in an education, whose quality is so low, it is far better than early marriage.